RohitMoni/PersonalWebsite/README.md

 ## Todo:
 - Get new pictures for the main page
 - Change / remove the contact form so that it actually works (or doesn't exist)
-- Get this site to host on github pages
 - Use my custom domain (rohitmoni.com)

 ## Acknolwedgements